toufikj/aws-tg/README.md

    - The `user_data.sh.tftpl` template is rendered with all relevant variables and passed to the EC2 instance.
    - The script performs the following actions:
      - Installs required software (Java, AWS CLI, etc.).
-     - Clones the specified static and package repositories using the provided GitHub token if necessary.
+     - Clones the specified static and project repositories using the provided GitHub token if necessary.
      - Creates the S3 bucket if it does not exist.
      - Uploads static assets to the S3 bucket under the `static/` directory.
      - Deploys a Java web application using Apache Tomcat.
      - Configures a systemd shutdown script to upload logs (`cloud-init.log` and `user_data.log`) to the S3 bucket upon instance shutdown.
    - All actions and errors are logged to `/var/log/user_data.log` for troubleshooting.
+   - **If the repository is private:** The script uses the provided `github_token` to authenticate with GitHub.
+If the token is not set or is invalid, cloning a private repository will fail.
+Always provide a valid token for private repositories in the `github_token` input.

 ---